 Drafting out this strategy will help you clarify your needs regarding staffing, equipment, workspace, and business legal structure, among others.
 All of these are critical to the smooth running of your business.

 After clarifying your strategy, the next step in setting up a virtual office is to get a virtual business address.

 Having a business location rather than a home address or PO Box will help you establish credibility.
 That’s why your virtual address should be in a high-profile business district that’s well known, as this will increase your chances of winning customers.
 It could be an actual street in New York City, the Financial District in San Francisco, or somewhere you don’t even live.

 Your virtual business address is where you’ll receive your mails.
 They’re scanned when you receive them, and an image is uploaded to your digital mailbox.
 You can then view and request it forwarded to you, stored, or shredded, as the case may be.

-You can also hold temporary conference meetings with clients in that virtual business address on demand.
+On-demand, you can also hold temporary conference meetings with clients at that virtual business address.

-Check out some of the best virtual business addresses available to choose a provider that works best for you.
+Check out some of the best virtual business addresses available to choose the best provider.

 3. Get the tools and resources your virtual office space needs

 Many different tools and resources are essential for virtual offices, such as a virtual phone system for voice and video calls.
 These tools — most often Software as a Service (SaaS) platforms help you work and manage projects in one central location just as you would in an actual office space.

 For example, a virtual phone system like RingCentral can provide you with one main phone number, toll-free numbers, call center services, call forwarding, and conference calling services.